appseconnect/docs/_posts/ProcessFlow Management/2020-08-05-manage-actions-actionfilters-errorfilters.md

 ![actionfilter4](\staticfiles\processflow\media\action_filter4.png)

-6) Provide the following details to configure the action filter.
+6) You get the option to provide your filter for TWO sections.
+Either on **HEADER** and **BODY**.
+As per you application API, you can provide the following details to configure the action filter.

-- Request Type: Select the request type as per your requirement: **Header** or **Body**.
 - Key: This is the filter key that will define the key to filter.
 - Operator: You need to select the type of operator needed for the execution of the action filter.
 - Value: You need to provide the value to the filter that will be executed to GET or POST data.